Tool · Cancellation strategy

 Why this tool exists

-Google searches like "driving test cancellation finder", "dvsa cancellations" and "how to find driving test cancellations" generate enormous traffic from UK learners stuck behind 18-22 week practical waits.
-Most of the services that historically dominated this SERP (Testi, DriveBot, TestHunter, etc.) have been disrupted by the 12 May 2026 DVSA rule change banning third-party booking access.
+Finding a driving test cancellation is one of the most common things UK learners look for, because practical waits routinely run 18 to 22 weeks.
+Most of the third-party services that used to help with this (Testi, DriveBot, TestHunter, and others) have been disrupted by the 12 May 2026 DVSA rule change banning third-party booking access.
 The official answer is gov.uk's Ready-to-Pass cancellation finder, but learners still need help deciding which centres are worth checking first.

 This tool fills exactly that gap.
 Postcode in, ranked-by-likelihood centre list out, with deep-links to the official gov.uk tool for each result.